 Parents contemplating school bills have often found them difficult to fathom.
 Increases in school fees have several causes.
-First, there are the inevitable salaries and employee benefits for academic and administrative staff.
-Second, and most recently, national insurance increases and employer teachers’ pension increases have added significantly to costs.
+These include the inevitable salaries and employee benefits for academic and administrative staff.
 Schools must also maintain buildings and facilities and absorb increases in the costs of books, materials and utilities.
 Even schools with endowments and trust fund investments have rarely found income matching inflation.

 Fees – where do they go?… These are all survival factors, but schools wish to maintain and improve standards.
 This means attracting bright children, good teachers and providing facilities which answer the needs of the decade.
 At the same time most, but by no means all, schools try to avoid the temptation to expand, to avoid affecting their character and tradition.
 Schools that have changed to co-education have tested their ability to cope with extra numbers and the changes which accompany them.
 Pupils require provision for academic interests and recreational and social pursuits.
 Many schools have maintained numbers by expanding their preparatory and pre-prep intakes.